srvds/Portfolio/README.md

 ###  [Personalized Cancer Diagnosis](https://github.com/srvds/Personalized-Cancer-Diagnosis)
 * Classified the given genetic variations/mutations based on evidence from text-based clinical literature into 9 classes.
-* dataset 3 important attributes 'Gene' 'Variation' and 'Clinical text'.
+* Dataset has 3 important attributes 'Gene' 'Variation' and 'Clinical text'.
 * Dataset is imbalanced, modeled with and with out balancing to compare results.
 * Clinical text featurized using tf-idf.
 Gene and variation are featured using both One-hot encoding and response coding.
 * Dimensionality reduction of text vector using truncated SVD.
-* fitted and compared various models including Logisting Regression, Linear SVC , Naive Bayes and Random forest
+* Fitted and compared various models including Logisting Regression, Linear SVC , Naive Bayes and Random forest
-* experimented with stacking the models and also to use max-voting on the results of the models.
+* Experimented with stacking the models and also to use max-voting on the results of the models.
 * Interpretability of results is important here so a calibrated classifier is stacked with the models
-* ploted Confusion,precision and recall matrices to have more Interpretability.
+* Ploted Confusion,precision and recall matrices to have more Interpretability.
 <img src="https://github.com/srvds/Personalized-Cancer-Diagnosis/blob/master/plots/rf-responsecode-pricision.png">